coingecko/cryptoformat/README.md

 ## Issues

 `Intl.NumberFormat` does not always behave consistently across browsers. `cryptoformat` does some manual overrides in order to ensure that "MYR123.00" is displayed as "RM123.00", for example.
-Unfortunately given that country detection for locale is quite hard to do, e.g. "en-MY", `cryptoformat` can only rely on "en" but this means that currency symbol formatting can differ from what an average user may expect.
+Unfortunately given that country detection for locale is quite hard to do, e.g. "en-MY", `cryptoformat` does not try to do country sniffing.
+It is the responsibility of the caller to provide that if possible, but providing only "en" should also work for the most part, but not perfectly: users in different regions may expect a different formatting for the same language.